ollybrill/movement_data/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Running the script merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+  -Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+  -Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive variable names.
-This data is stored in the data frame data_all.
+  -This data is stored in the data frame data_all.

 Finally, it creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 This data is stored in a second data frame named "averages".

+The script assumes the data and the scripts are in path: "~/R/wk4/getdata%2Fprojectfiles%2FUCI HAR Dataset/UCI HAR Dataset".
+The script may be edited if this is not the case.

+Code_book.md further describes the data in this repositiory.

+Files in this repository:

+Run_analysis.R  Script described above
+Codebook.md     Summary description of the features in the data features.txt    Complete list of the features in the full data set tidy_data       R data file containing the tidy data set derived from the raw data using Run_analysis.R. summary_data    R data file containing tidy data set summarised by subject and activity. raw_data        Zip file containing the raw data set